macOS

 How

-A mobile device management (MDM) solution that supports the Extensible Single Sign-on payload which includes support for Platform SSO (enrolled in FileWave via DEP or User approved enrollment in our case)
+A mobile device management (MDM) solution that supports the Extensible Single Sign-on payload with Platform SSO settings.
+In FileWave, this means an MDM-enrolled Mac, such as Automated Device Enrollment or User Approved MDM enrollment.

-Note: If the Mac is unenrolled from the MDM solution, it’s also unregistered from the IdP.
+Note: If the Mac is unenrolled from MDM, Apple notes that the Mac is also unregistered from the identity provider.

 WS-Trust federation

 WS-Trust federation is supported in macOS 13.3 or later.
-This allows Platform SSO to successfully authenticate users when their account is managed by an IdP federated with Microsoft Entra ID.
+This allows Platform SSO to authenticate users when their account is managed by an identity provider federated with Microsoft Entra ID.

 - Profile - Entra ID Platform SSO.fileset.zip